ViaThinkSoft/cyclonedx-property-taxonomy/README.md

 - `vts:discovered_by`

   In case multiple tools were used to detect components, this property contains the name of the tool.
-It should fit the tool described in `metadata.tools[].bom-ref` (preferred), or `metadata.tools[].name`.
+It should fit the tool described in `metadata.tools.components[].bom-ref` (preferred), or `metadata.tools.components[].name`.

 - `vts:encrypted`